shaarron/feature-flags-app/README.md

 ### Repositories Structure
 This project is split into three repositories, each with a specific role in the deployment and delivery workflow:
 1. **Infrastructure** Repository **([feature-flags-infrastructure](https://github.com/shaarron/feature-flags-infrastructure))**
    * Contains Terraform code for provisioning all AWS resources to eventualy run this app on the cloud.(VPC, EKS, S3, CloudFront, Route53, etc.).
 2. **Resources** Repository **([feature-flags-resources](https://github.com/shaarron/feature-flags-resources))**
    * Holds Helm charts and Argo CD Applications that define the Kubernetes manifests.
    * Implements GitOps: Argo CD watches this repo and syncs changes to the EKS cluster.
-1. **Application** Repository **([feature-flags-app](https://github.com/shaarron/feature-flags-app#))** **<<Current Repo**
+ 3. **Application** Repository **([feature-flags-app](https://github.com/shaarron/feature-flags-app#))** **<--Current Repo**
      * Contains the Feature Flags API and its Dockerfile, along with CI workflows to build and push container images to ECR/GHCR, and sync s3 bucket with frontend files.

       * The built images are deployed through Argo CD using manifests from the resources repo.

 ## Table of Contents